The M/S Estonia Accident investigation

 Andrzej Jasionowski of Strathclyde university has kindly pointed out that the ship cannot list more than 21 degrees in this terrible five-compartments flooded condition and this might be so.
 The ship would still have been safe, albeit with a list, if the water could have been contained by closing the watertight doors and pumping the undamaged spaces dry.
 It tallies with survivors observation - the vessel stabilized with a 15-20 degrees list after the first deep rolls, sudden listing to starboard.

 5. But more water flooded in through the leak and the list increased and deck 4 and above - the deckhouse - was flooded.
 The deckhouse was of course neither water- nor weather tight.
-What happened now was the following: as the ship listed the ventilator openings, say open area 0.5 m², on open deck 4 aft on top of the superstructure came under water and water flooded down through them onto the car deck no. 2 aft - say 200-300 ton/minute.
+What happened now was the following: as the ship listed the ventilator openings, say open area 0.5 m², on open deck no. 4 aft on top of the superstructure came under water and water flooded down through them onto the car deck no. 2 aft - say 200-300 ton/minute.
+Alternatively the aft car ramps on deck no. 2 aft were leaking.
 As a result the ship started to trim on the stern, listed more and started to sink quickly stern first.
-Evidently the ship had been sinking since the leak started but now the situation was very serious.
+Evidently the ship had been sinking since the leak started, but now the situation was very serious.
 The water in the six compartments on deck 0 flowed to the stern.
 The situation at about 01.25 hrs may have been as seen right:

 In order to verify the above scenario an associate of the writer informally inspected in August 2000 a ferry belonging to the owners of the 'Estonia' between Tallinn and Stockholm.
 All watertight doors below the car deck were open at sea.
 The Swedish Maritime Administration was duly informed - and decided to do nothing (except that the Director General - Mr. Anders Lindström - shortly afterwards decided to leave his position for other duties).
 It is sad that all parties do not encourage simple seamanship.
 Then similar accidents as the 'Estonia' will occur again, and again.